-Later the Bodhisatta tested her by changing into the form of a fish and laying down on the ground where she could see him.
-Thinking the fish was dead, she picked it up in her beak to eat, but then the Bodhisatta wagged his tail so she knew the fish was actually alive, and she let it go.
+Later the Bodhisatta tested her by changing into the form of a fish and lying down on the ground where she could see him.
+Thinking the fish was dead, she picked it up in her beak to eat, but then the Bodhisatta wagged his tail so she knew that the fish was actually alive, and she let it go.
 The Bodhisatta praised her for following the commandments.

 After the crane died, Sujata was reborn as a potter.
 When the Bodhisatta divined this, he disguised himself as an old man and went to her city with a cart full of solid gold cucumbers, calling out that he was there to give them free to anyone who kept the five commandments.
 Some people tried to buy them, but nobody would take them for free until Sujata heard his hawking and went to get some, again passing the Bodhisatta’s test.

-Her next rebirth was as the gorgeous daughter of the Asura demon king.
-When she reached the right age her father gathered the young male demons together to let her pick a husband.
+Her next rebirth was as the gorgeous daughter of the demon king.
+When she reached the right age, her father gathered the young male demons together to let her pick a husband.
 The Bodhisatta had divined this event and came in the form of a demon.
 She did not recognize him, but attracted by their past love chose him over all the others.
 The Bodhisatta carried her off to his heaven and made her the chief of twenty-five million dancing girls.